jtai/blinkytape-orb/README.md

 software such as [PatternPaint](http://blinkinlabs.com/blinkytape/patternpaint/).

 On the other hand, the Ambient Orb accepts a color and animation, encoded as ASCII.
-After recieving an update, the Orb continues to animate (pulse) on its own.
+After recieving a command, the Orb continues to animate (pulse) on its own.
 Like on the BlinkyTape, the button is used to cycle through several brightness levels.